Bare Shell Verses Warm Shell properties what is the difference (1)

 To buy a house that matches all of your requirements and desires, you need to know a few real estate terms so that you know exactly which type of property you are purchasing.
 Two types of properties especially have confusing terminology, bare shell properties and warm shell properties.

-The following paragraphs will elaborate on the differences between both bare shell properties and warm shell properties.
+The following paragraphs will elaborate on the differences between bare shell properties and warm shell properties.
 This post will also help you understand other related terminology to help you seal the deal and move in with a smile.

 construction-work-site-hoisting-tower-cranes-min